 B. Gender-based discrimination: Treating a person (or group) unfavorably or differently because of that person’s gender, perceived gender, gender identification, gender expression, sexual orientation, sexual preference, or sexual behavior in the past or present.
 Gender-based discrimination may or may not be conduct that is sexual in nature.
 Gender-based discrimination may include gender-based harassment that is not sexual in nature.

 C. Reporting party: A person reporting an alleged violation(s) of the Policy.
 The reporting party may or may not be the subject of an alleged violation.

 D. Responding party: A person who is accused of violating the Policy who must respond to the allegation(s).

 i.
-Attempting to discourage an individual’s use of or participation in the informal or formal procedures addressed in this Policy.
+Attempting to discourage an individual’s use of or participation in the procedures addressed in this Policy.

 ii.
 Harassment (verbal or physical), coercion, intimidation, or threatening of any member of the College community, including a reporting party or responding party, subject of an alleged violation (if not the reporting party), witnesses, investigators or others involved in the process.

 F. Sexual harassment: Sexual harassment is a form of gender-based discrimination.
 Sexual harassment is any unwelcome conduct of a sexual nature, such as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:

 i.
 Either explicitly or implicitly, submission to such conduct is made a term or condition of a person’s educational or employment endeavors (otherwise known as quid pro quo harassment);

 ii. submission to or rejection of such conduct is used as a basis for education or employment decisions (otherwise known as quid pro quo harassment); or